msokolov93/Demo-Webserver-Docker/README.md

-Solution:
+#### Solution:
-Right now repository has a working http server application in docker that builds and publishes image to Docker Hub.
+<p>Right now repository has a working http server application in docker that builds and publishes image to Docker Hub.</p>

-Unfortunatly, I underestimated complexity of source code and instead cutting down a few lines for https, got stuck with automated tests.
+<p>Unfortunatly, I underestimated complexity of source code and instead cutting down a few lines for https, got stuck with automated tests.</p>

-Best approach in this situation would be to use borrowed version of application as is with modifyed pipelines and configuration.
+<p>Best approach in this situation would be to use borrowed version of application as is with modifyed pipelines and configuration.</p>

-Then writing clean http-only version of app when time allows.
+<p>Then writing clean http-only version of app when time allows.</p>

-Home assignment
+#### Home assignment
 1. Build a Web application that outputs the client IP address, in any programming/scripting language of your choice